 Table 6 of this report shows the net plan assets for ERSRI in total, and it shows the breakdown between State Employees, Teachers and the Teachers' Survivor Benefits Plan.
 Table 7 of this report shows a reconciliation of the assets for State Employees and Teachers between the previous valuation and this valuation.
 Table 9 shows the target distribution of investments by category-60% of assets are held in equities, including real estate and private equity-and Table 10 shows a historical summary of the return rates.
-As can be seen, the net market value rate of return was 3.7% for the year ended June 30, 2020, and the return on an actuarial asset value basis was 5.7%.
+As can be seen, the net market value rate of return was 8.4% for the year ended June 30, 2023, and the return on an actuarial asset value basis was 7.7%.

-The average annual return based on the market value of assets over the last ten years (July 1, 2010 - June 30, 2020) was 7.7%.
-This is more than the current 7.0% annual investment return assumption.
+The average annual return based on the market value of assets over the last ten years (July 1, 2013 - June 30, 2023) was 7.6%.